Harvard-ACMG/cannon-env/envs/README.md

 | `gcclassic.rocky+gnu12.env` | GEOS-Chem Classic  | gcc, g++, gfortran 12.2.0 |
 | `gchp.rocky+gnu10.env`      | GCHP               | gcc, g++, gfortran 12.2.0 |

-### With FASRC-built packages only
+### With minimal packages needed for GEOS-Chem

-ese environment files contain settings to load only the FASRC-built packages that are absolutely essential to running GEOS-Chem Classic and GCHP.
+These environment files contain settings to load only the FASRC-built packages that are absolutely essential to running GEOS-Chem Classic and GCHP.
 You can use these in simulation run scripts for the Cannon queues, or to initialize clean Spack software builds.

 | Environment file                    | Model              | For compilers             |